nazavode/zirkon/docs/source/getting-started/introduction.rst

 .. _intro:

 ========================
- Introduction to Daikon
+ Introduction to Zirkon
 ========================

 .. contents::
     :local:
     :depth: 1

-What is Daikon
+What is Zirkon
 ==============

 .. sidebar:: Requirements
-    :subtitle: Daikon requires only
+    :subtitle: Zirkon requires only

     - Python 3.4

-Daikon is a python library to manage configuration information.
+Zirkon is a python library to manage configuration information.
 It implements multiple serialization protocols, generic validation, default values and value interpolation.
 Moreover, it has been designed to fully delegate the management of the configuration data to an external dictionary-like object, so that it is possible, for instance, to use a persistent dictionary like a ``shelve.Shelf``.

-Daikon features
+Zirkon features
 ===============

 Simplicity
 ----------

-Daikon Config objects behaves like traditional mappings:
+Zirkon Config objects behaves like traditional mappings:

- >>> from daikon.config import Config
+ >>> from zirkon.config import Config
  >>> config = Config()
  >>> config['x'] = 10
  >>> config['subsection'] = {}